 The Imperative of Prioritizing Protection

-To better protect both the animals and your assets, it is first important to understand the behaviour of wildlife.
+To have better implementation of wildlife and asset protection, it is first important to understand the behaviour of wildlife.
 Broadly speaking the problems created by wildlife (birds and small animals such as possums, rats, snakes and squirrels, or the large predator hunting them) in substations and overhead lines fall into two categories: Bridging and flashover through pollution.
 Result? a system trip and possible arc flashover.
 How this is described and what to do to prevent this depends on the products, other applications and the different parts of the equipment.

 Bridging – electrocution of animals